angkira/foxstore/README.md

 Also, you can create ReactiveStateful Component by extending Store class.
 Then you will get component-store with own select(), patch() etc. It is useful if you have Component with a lot of dynamic data.
 Example you can see here https://github.com/angkira/foxstore-example

+I`m so sorry, guys, but using @Store decorator now is conflicting with Angular Singletone Service using.
+Now I`m try to fix it in my freetime and will push the fix as soon as possible!
+Now you can use in as class without dependencies or find the way to provide it as singletone in module.
+I`m open to PullRequests!

 tags: foxstore rxjs redux flux storage state reactive ngrx rx